OlegApanovich/laravel-bookmark-application/README.md

 php artisan cache:clear

-Also you may have add .htaccess to public app folder and put some rewrite rules to it
+Also, you may have added .htaccess to the public app folder and put some rewrite rules in it
 ```
 <IfModule mod_rewrite.c>
     <IfModule mod_negotiation.c>